pkeffect/ComfyUI-Internode/README.md

 *   **`guidance_scale`**: The CFG (Classifier Free Guidance) scale.
 Controls how strictly the model adheres to your prompt versus creative freedom.
     *   *Range:* 5.0 to 15.0 is usually the sweet spot.
 *   **`lora_name_or_path`**: Load a `.safetensors` LoRA model to shift the style (e.g., "Chinese Rap", "Anime Song").

+### Synthesis & Ambience
+*   **SFX Generator (Synth):**
+    *   A lightweight synthesizer for generating test tones or simple sound effects (like laser blasts, beeps, and FM textures) based on text prompts.
+Useful for testing audio pipelines without loading large models.
+*   **Ambience Generator:**
+    *   Generates continuous environmental background audio using DSP algorithms.
+    *   *Types:* White Noise, Pink Noise, Rain, Wind, City Traffic.
+*   **Audio Style Match (DSP):**
+    *   Analyzes the spectral profile (EQ/Volume) of a `reference_audio` and applies it to a `target_audio`.
+    *   Use this to make a clean voiceover sound like it was recorded in the same room as a reference track.

 ---